Dr. Peggy Kelly

 Dr. Kirsten Refsing

-Dr. Refsing also served as Honorary Chair of Japanese Studies, Aarhus University, Denmark from 2002-2007.
-Dr. Refsing’s main research topics are the Ainu language and culture and missionaries in Japan from1870-1940.
-Dr. Refsing has a total of 35 years of successful teaching experience at all levels and has authored many professional publications including Scholarly books and monographs, book chapters, and journal articles.
-Dr. Refsing’s expertise as an educator, historian and cultural anthropologist will help guide the development of programs at The Harbour School.
+Dr. Refsing has a total of 35 years of successful teaching experience at all levels and has authored many professional publications including Scholarly books and monographs, book chapters, journal articles and historical novels.
+Dr. Refsing’s expertise as an educator, historian and cultural anthropologist have helped guide the development of programs at The Harbour School.

-Nancy Regens is the former Research Co-ordinator and Program Manager for the National Science Foundation’s Collaboration to Advance Teaching Technology and Science (CATTS).
+Nancy Regens is the former Research Coordinator and Program Manager for the National Science Foundation’s Collaboration to Advance Teaching Technology and Science (CATTS).
 As such, she was responsible for providing training in inquiry, classroom teaching pedagogy and methodology and science education research.
 The CATTS program trained more than 130 graduate students in collaboration with four school districts, one of the largest and most successful GK-12 science education programs in the United States.
-It was coordinated out of three University of Arizona departments: Geosciences, Materials Sciences, and Agricultural Education.

 Wendy Campbell has more than 30 years of experience in teaching and has been a teacher trainer in hands-on, experiential history for over ten years.
 She was a Master Teacher for Gifted and Talented in Fairfax County, VA.
 She was a Disney Teacher of the Year Finalist and won Washington State’s Golden Acorn Award for Service to Children and Youth.
 She currently serves on the Board of the Osher Lifelong Learning Institute (OLLI) at George Mason University.
 She has taught numerous inservices and training courses for teachers in both Fairfax and Arlington Counties, as well as teaching History Education at the university level.